Human papillomavirus infection: Transmission

 Sexually transmitted HPV is divided into two categories: low-risk and high-risk.
 Low-risk HPVs cause warts on or around the genitals.
 Types 6 and 11 cause 90% of all genital warts and recurrent respiratory papillomatosis, which causes benign tumors in the air passages.
 High-risk HPVs cause cancer and consist of about twelve identified types.
 Types 16 and 18 are responsible for causing most of the HPV-caused cancers.
 These high-risk HPVs cause 5% of the cancers in the world.
 In the United States, high-risk HPVs cause 3% of all cancer cases in women and 2% in men.

 Risk factors for persistent genital HPV infections, which increase the risk of developing cancer, include early age of first sexual intercourse, multiple partners, smoking, and immunosuppression.
 Genital HPV is spread by sustained direct skin-to-skin contact, with vaginal, anal, and oral sex being the most common methods.
 Occasionally, it can spread from manual sex or from a mother to her baby during pregnancy.
 HPV is difficult to remove via standard hospital disinfection techniques and may be transmitted in a healthcare setting on re-usable gynecological equipment, such as vaginal ultrasound transducers.
-The period of communicability is still unknown, but likely at least as long as visible HPV lesions persist.
+The communicability period remains unknown, but likely at least as long as visible HPV lesions persist.
 HPV may still be transmitted even after lesions are treated and no longer visible or present.

 Perinatal

 Although genital HPV types can be transmitted from mother to child during birth, the appearance of genital HPV-related diseases in newborns is rare.
-However, the lack of appearance does not rule out asymptomatic latent infection, as the virus has proven to be capable of hiding for decades.
+However, the lack of appearance does not rule out asymptomatic latent infection, as the virus has proven capable of hiding for decades.
 Perinatal transmission of HPV types 6 and 11 can result in the development of juvenile-onset recurrent respiratory papillomatosis (JORRP).
 JORRP is very rare, with rates of about 2 cases per 100,000 children in the United States.
 Although JORRP rates are substantially higher if a woman presents with genital warts at the time of giving birth, the risk of JORRP in such cases is still less than 1%.